By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Stonewalling prevents closeness.

-Stonewall it is the art of not communicating.
-People use this technique often give others the cold shoulder.
+Stonewall is the art of not communicating.
+People who use this technique often give others the cold shoulder.
 It’s almost impossible for humans to interact without communicating something.
 Giving someone the silent treatment neither improves that relationship nor the communication.

 Blaming weakens your connection.